andreterceiro/dio-kotlin-introducao-a-cultura-agil/README.md

 Curiosity: OKR have 3 words, but is related only to 2 things, see:
 - **O**bjective;
 - **K**ey **R**esults - only 1 thing

+ Is normal (not a rule) to have 2 to 5 key results for each objective.